nitishbhardwaj1912/FaceExpressionRecognition/README.md

-# FaceExpressionRecognition
+# Face Expression Recognition
-A deep learning project to detect the face expression based on TensorFlow framework
+A deep learning project[1] to detect the face expressions based on TensorFlow framework.